za3k/sscheme/readme.md

 Bug reports are very welcome.
 - Please give me any input which causes a segfault.
+- Please give me any input that prints an error and exits.
 - Please give me any input that returns an error and shouldn't.
 - Please give me any input that returns the wrong value.
 - I will politely write down inputs that should give an error but don't.